-Prior to joining the firm, Ms. Kang served as a judicial extern to the Hon.
-Margaret M. Morrow of the US District Court for the Central District of California.
+Prior to joining the firm, Stephanie served as a judicial extern to the Honorable Margaret M. Morrow of the U.S. District Court for the Central District of California.

 - Gilead Sciences Inc. in privacy class action litigation relating to program mailers.